 Lauren Russell’s first full-length book, What’s Hanging on the Hush, came out from Ahsahta Press in 2017.
-Her second book, Descent, is a winner of he 2019 Tarpaulin Sky Book Awards and will be out from Tarpaulin Sky Press in June, 2020.
+Her second book, Descent, is a winner of the 2019 Tarpaulin Sky Book Awards and came out from Tarpaulin Sky Press in June, 2020.
 A 2017 National Endowment for the Arts Creative Writing Fellow in Poetry, she has also received fellowships from Cave Canem, The Wisconsin Institute for Creative Writing, and VIDA / The Home School, and residencies from the Rose O’Neill Literary House, the Millay Colony, and City of Asylum/ Passa Porta.
 Her work has appeared in The New York Times Magazine, The Academy of American Poets’ Poem-a-Day, boundary 2, The Brooklyn Rail, Cream City Review, and the anthologies Bettering American Poetry 2015 and Furious Flower: Seeding the Future of African American Poetry, among others.
-She is a research assistant professor in English and is assistant director of the Center for African American Poetry and Poetics at the University of Pittsburgh.
-In the fall of 2020, she will join the faculty of Michigan State University as assistant professor in the Residential College in the Arts and Humanities and director of the RCAH Center for Poetry.
+From 2016 to 2020, she was assistant director of the Center for African American Poetry and Poetics at the University of Pittsburgh.
+In the fall of 2020, she joins the faculty of Michigan State University as an assistant professor in the Residential College in the Arts and Humanities and director of the RCAH Center for Poetry.